aswin950/2015-Street-Tree-Census---Tree-Data/README.md

-# 2015 Street Tree Census - Tree Data
+# 2015 Street Tree Census - Tree Data ( Using Tableau )
 Street tree data from the TreesCount!
 2015 Street Tree Census, conducted by volunteers and staff organized by NYC Parks &amp; Recreation and partner organizations.
 Tree data collected includes tree species, diameter and perception of health.
 Accompanying blockface data is available indicating status of data collection and data release citywide.
 # Data Dictionary for the Data set
 Download the data dictionary for the data set from this link: https://github.com/aswin950/2015-Street-Tree-Census---Tree-Data/blob/main/StreetTreeCensus2015TreesDataDictionary20161102.pdf